octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 The dcsync output will be saved to the volatile browser storage in a text file and automatically saved into the OctoPwn credentials hub.
 Please don't forget to download the files before reloading your browser session.

-For the dcsync to work you need the target machine in the current client needs to be a domain controller.
-You to be logged-in with credentials with the appropriate privileges as explained above.
+For the dcsync to work, the target in the current client needs to be a domain controller.
+You need to be logged-in with credentials with the appropriate privileges as explained above.

 ##### Parameter